EmberlyEmberly Docs

 See Rust logs in console:

-RUST_LOG=debug bun run dev
+RUST_LOG=debug bun run tauri:dev

 Add debug prints: